-Recreating an instance from volumeΒΆ
+Recreating an instance from volume

 Note

-This assumes that you have booted your instance from a volume and not using local storage such as with the NVME flavors.
+This assumes that you have booted your instance from a volume and not using local storage such as with the NVMe flavors.

 Caution